koireader/docs/source/index.html.md

     }
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves context and text from the documents .

-### HTTP Request
+### HTTPS Request

 `POST   https://api.koireader.io/demo`